cocos/cocos-docs/en/publish/publish-baidugame-sub-domain.md

 - **Manually update the texture**

-  In Creator v2.1.1, when the open data context is evoked, as soon as the **SwanSubContextView** component load succeeds, the open data context texture begins to update to the main context and is displayed, after which the texture is updated for each frame.
+  In Creator v2.1.1, when the open data context is evoked, as soon as the **SubContextView** component load succeeds, the open data context texture begins to update to the main context and is displayed, after which the texture is updated for each frame.
 However, the update of the open data context texture may sometimes be costly, and the open data contexts designed by developer is a static interfaces (such as page-turning interfaces), in this case, you do not need to update the texture per frame, you can try to prevent each frame updating logic by disabling components and update it by manually calling the `update` function when needed:

   ```js
   subContextView.enabled = false;
   subContextView.update();
   ```

   This manual control is the best performance solution.
-If you need to enable automatic update texture, the main loop of the Open Data Context resumes execution when the **SwanSubContextView** component is enabled.
+If you need to enable automatic update texture, the main loop of the Open Data Context resumes execution when the **SubContextView** component is enabled.

 - **Set the texture update frequency**

-  In Creator v2.1.1, the **FPS** property has been added to the **SwanSubContextView** component, and the user can directly control the frame rate of Open Data Context by setting FPS.
+  In Creator v2.1.1, the **FPS** property has been added to the **SubContextView** component, and the user can directly control the frame rate of Open Data Context by setting FPS.

   ![](./publish-baidugame/subcontext.png)